How to Get Along with a Roommate

 2. Create a Simple Roommate Agreement

-3. Split Rent and Bills Clearly
+3. Split Rent and Bills Transparently

 4. Communicate Early and Calmly

-5. Handle Conflicts with Respect
+5. Handle Conflicts with Mutual Respect